Chapter 3: Jack; Vagril 6th, 343SR; 04:30

 "Sorry...
 I didn't have a smaller coat around," Carol said.
 "We don't have much time, the sun will be up soon,"

 Carol started down the curved path, Jack zipped up the coat and followed close behind.
-In the distant sky, in the same spot as usual toward the east, a green light in the sky burned brightly.
-Carol noticed Jack gazing at it in the distance as they walked.
+In the same spot as usual toward the east, a green light in the sky burned brightly against the black sky.
+Carol noticed Jack gaze at it as they walked.
 'I wonder why people call it the Necropolis...
-I don't even know what the word means...'
-It always felt surreal to look at.
-A floating island high in the sky, with a black tower protruding out of it.
-A green flame burned vibrantly at its peak, it could be seen for miles from every corner of Kamino.
+I don't even know what the word means...
+But it always feels surreal to look at...'

 "Jack, do you think it's true?
 The curse of the non-unified?"
 Carol asked curiously.